 The unit presented here can be installed in minutes and can also be carried for emergency taillights in the event the wires are ripped from the trailer.

 This project does involve a small amount of surface soldering and chassis drilling.
 A Microchip programmer is a plus, however, programmed chips and the PCBs are available from the Nuts & Volts webstore.
-The board files are also on the Nuts & Volts website in the downloads.
+The board file is also in the downloads.
 You will need to cut the board (a shear works best).
-The cost of the parts is about $80 in addition to the boards.
+The cost of the parts is under $100 in addition to the boards.
 This may sound a little on the expensive side, but considering the cost and installation of wired taillights — especially if you have several trailers — it’s a bargain.

 The transmitter is powered when you plug in the car or truck trailer connector.
 When the lights, brakes, or flashers are turned on, their power is used to transmit.
 The taillights are powered by two D batteries which should last about 100 hours with the lights on.
 Most trucks and cars come prewired with a trailer connector; the standard is a flat four wire connector with the designations shown below.
 Adapters are available for other types.